Biosystems-Analytics-Lab/shellcast/docs/MANUAL_UPDATES.md

 1. [Upload the changes to GitHub](#uploading-changes-to-github).
 2. [Upload the changes to Google App Engine](#uploading-changes-to-google-app-engine).

-## Updating growing area boundaries
+## Updating growing unit boundaries
-growing_area_bounds.geojson contains the NCDMF growing areas and their boundaries.
-To modify the growing areas' boundaries, simply replace that file with an updated version while keeping the file name the same.
+static/cmu_bounds.geojson contains the NCDMF growing units and their boundaries.
+To modify the growing units' boundaries, simply replace that file with an updated version while keeping the file name the same.

 1. [Upload the changes to GitHub](#uploading-changes-to-github).
 2. [Upload the changes to Google App Engine](#uploading-changes-to-google-app-engine).